Breuil's Lattice Conjecture for GL2(K): Abstract

 \section{Abstract}

-We prove Breuil's lattice conjecture for higher Hodge-Tate weights in the case of $\GL_2(K)$ where $K$ is an unramified extension of $\Q_p$.
-More precisely, under some genericity conditions, we show that the lattice inside a locally algebraic type induced by the completed cohomology of a $U(2)$-arithmetic manifold depends only on the Galois representation at places above $p$ for arbitrary Hodge-Tate weights, which are small relative to $p$.
+We prove Breuil's lattice conjecture for higher Hodge--Tate weights in the case of $\GL_2(K)$ where $K$ is an unramified extension of $\Q_p$.
+More precisely, under some genericity conditions, we show that the lattice inside a locally algebraic type induced by the completed cohomology of a $U(2)$-arithmetic manifold depends only on the Galois representation at the fixed place above $p$ for arbitrary Hodge--Tate weights, which are small relative to $p$.
 We further prove that the patched modules of all lattices inside the locally algebraic types with irreducible cosocle are cyclic.
 One key input of the paper is a structure theorem for mod $p$ representations of $\GL_2(\mathcal{O}_K)$, which are residually multiplicity free and of finite length.
-Another input is an explicit computation of universal framed Galois deformation rings, which parameterize potentially crystalline lifts with fixed tame inertial types and higher Hodge-Tate weights.
+Another input is an explicit computation of universal framed Galois deformation rings, which parameterize potentially crystalline lifts with fixed tame inertial types and higher Hodge--Tate weights.